Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Perverse sheaves on abelian varieties

 for any $i\in\Zz$.
 The right-hand side vanishes if $\abs{n}>g$ since~$M_0$ is perverse.
 Finally, by the compatibility between convolution and the Künneth formula (see Lemma~\ref{lem-prop-conv} below) we also have an isomorphism

 and by comparing we see that only the space $\rmH^0(X_{\bar k},M_\chi)$ may be non-zero, which establishes the claim.

 \textbf{Step 2.} Now let~$M$ be an arbitrary perverse sheaf on~$X$.
-By Proposition~\ref{prop-JorHol-cond}, the number of geometric Jordan--Hölder factors of $M$ is bounded in terms of~$c_u(M)$, and hence also the number of arithmetic Jordan-Hölder factors; we then apply the first step to each of the terms of a composition series for~$M$, and deduce it for~$M$. \end{proof}
+By Proposition~\ref{prop-JorHol-cond}, the number of geometric Jordan--Hölder factors of $M$ is bounded in terms of~$c_u(M)$, and hence also the number of arithmetic Jordan-Hölder factors; we then apply the first step to each of the terms of a composition series for~$M$, and deduce the corresponding result for~$M$. \end{proof}

-\subsubsection{The relative version}
+\subsection{The relative version}

 Our next goal is to establish a relative version of Theorem~\ref{thm-gen-van-AV}.
-The arguments of Krämer and Weissauer in~\cite[Section 2]{KW_vanishing_AV} when the base field is~$\Cc$ do not apply, since they rely on Verdier stratifications.
-We instead use a constructibility result of Orgogozo~\cite{Orgo_constr_mod}, which is a stratification result, locally for the alteration topology.

-\begin{theorem} Let $S$ be a quasi-projective scheme over~$k$, and let $A$ be an abelian variety over~$k$.
+The arguments over the complex numbers of Krämer and Weissauer in~\cite[Section 2]{KW_vanishing_AV} do not apply to our situation over finite fields, since they rely on Verdier stratifications.
+We instead use a constructibility result of Orgogozo~\cite{Orgo_constr_mod}, which is a stratification result, locally for the alteration topology. \begin{theorem} Let $S$ be a quasi-projective scheme over~$k$, and let $A$ be an abelian variety over~$k$.
 Let $X=A\times S$, and denote by $f\colon X\to S$ the canonical morphism.
 Fix a projective embedding~$u$ of~$X$.

 Let $\alpha\colon X'\to X$ be an alteration defined over~$k$, and $\mcX'$ a stratification of $X'$.

 Let $a\leq b$ be integers.
 Let $M$ be an object of~$\Der(X)$ with perverse amplitude $[a,b]$ such that $\alpha^*M$ is tame and constructible along $\mcX'$.